-The FBI is recognizing an estimated asbestos cleanup liability this fiscal year.
 The FBI exercises due care in determining the presence of contamination in adherence to the law, rules and regulations and policies by the Clean Air Act.
 The Facilities and Logistics Service Division (FLSD), responsible for managing and maintaining FBI and non-FBI owned facilities, has identified FBI-owned facilities in Quantico that contain hazardous friable and non-friable asbestos.
-The facilities were built prior to 1986 with an expected useful life of 50 years.
+The facilities have a useful life of 50 years.
 The estimated total liability of \$11,613 is based on the square footage of the facilities that may be contaminated.
 This value, divided by the useful life and multiplied by the number of years in service, is the estimated cleanup liability.
-The FBI recognized the estimated cleanup liability of \$9,755 and reported the offsetting charge as a "Change in Accounting Principles" in the Statement of Changes in Net Position and Note 19.
-There are no other potentially responsible parties to the environmental liability and there are no unrecognized amounts to disclose as of September 30, 2010.
+As of September 30, 2011 and 2010, the FBI reported the estimated cleanup liability of \$9,987 and \$9,755, respectively.
+The estimated asbestos cleanup liability is increased each quarter by recording future funded expenses for the asbestos cleanup costs.
+During FY 2011, future funded expense for asbestos cleanup is \$232.
+There are no other potentially responsible parties to the environmental liability and there are no unrecognized amounts to disclose as of September 30, 2011.